stat426-fall2021/stat426-fall2021.github.io/_posts/2021-10-21-rollback-commits.md

 ![fix-reset](/assets\images\blogimages\figs-10-21\reset-fix.jpg)

 As shown above, the correct code from a previous commit replaced the faulty code, which was the desired effect.
 However, using this format, there isn't an option to name the commit that records the reset.
 Notwithstanding, a commit will be made that records the change.

-For more information about `git reset`, [Click here to check the documentation for git reset](https://git-scm.com/docs/git-reset).
+For more information about `git reset`, [click here to check the documentation for git reset](https://git-scm.com/docs/git-reset).

 ## Restore